Next-Gen-Knowledge-Hub/redis-workshop/2-internals/README_Lua.md

 ## Overview

-Redis supports Lua scripting, allowing you to execute multiple commands atomically.
+Redis supports Lua scripting, allowing you to execute multiple commands `atomically`.
 Lua scripts can encapsulate complex logic, ensuring that a sequence of operations is executed without interference from other clients.
 This feature is useful for optimizing performance and maintaining data integrity.

 ## Key Features of Redis Lua Scripting